YassineNabat/MedicalApi/README.md

-The Medication Reminder App is a user-friendly application designed to help individuals manage their medication schedules effectively
+The Medication Reminder App is a user-friendly application designed to help individuals manage their medication schedules effectively, espacially eldery

 Project Requirements: